She wrote, “I am very very new to homeschooling . . .” and asked for help.

 -Have I covered everything?

-I’ve already taken care of those teaching issues for you.
+I’ve already taken care of those teaching issues for you in my lessons at Alice Nine Academy.

 Language arts basic skill instruction also includes reading texts to build fluency and comprehension and composition (writing).